 - Designate a faculty advisor on the IRB application for research conducted by students.
 The faculty advisor shares responsibility with the student for the ethical conduct of the research (see Resources below).

-- Complete the required ethical and regulatory training for the conduct of human subjects research (see HRPP Education Resources - PEERRS)
+- Complete the required ethical and regulatory training for the conduct of human research (see HRPP Education Resources - PEERRS)